R-ArcGIS/arcpbf/README.md

     object will be returned
 - `multi_resp_process()` processes a list of `httr2_response` using
   `process_pbf()`
-  - note that it requires each element to be a successful 200 status request
+  - if an element is not a response or have a 200 status code, `NULL` is returned

 ## Basic usage